cloudfoundry/loggregator-release/README.md

 The firehose is an aggregated stream of all application logs and component metrics on the platform.
 This allows operators to ensure they capture all logs within a microservice architecture as well as monitor the health of their platform.

-## User Account and Authentication (UAA) Scope
+## User Account and Authentication Scope
-In order to consume the firehose you’ll need the doppler firehose scope.
+In order to consume the firehose you’ll need the `doppler.firehose` scope from UAA.
 For more details see this [Configuring the Firehose README]().

 ## Nozzle Development
 Once you have configured appropriate authentication scope you are ready to start developing a nozzle for the firehose.
 See our [Nozzle community page]() for more details about existing nozzles and how to get started.

 ## Metrics

 Loggregator and other CloudFoundry components emit regular messages through the Firehose that monitor the health, throughput, and details of a component's operations.
 For more detials about Loggregator’s metrics see our Loggregator Metrics README.

 ### Emitting Logs and Metrics into Loggregator